 - Sea salt + ground black pepper

-- BBQ sauce – feel free to buy BBQ sauce at the store or make your own.
+- BBQ sauce – feel free to buy BBQ sauce at the store or use our recipe for homemade BBQ sauce.

 The prep for the pulled pork itself is almost nonexistent, especially if you’re using store-bought BBQ sauce like we did.
 All you’ll need to do is cut the pork shoulder into 6 even-ish pieces.

 If you’re serving your pulled pork on buns topped with Green Apple Coleslaw (we highly recommend that you do), you will need to prep the super easy, flavorful slaw.